massoncheg/forgejo-docs/docs/user/authentication.md

   nsIdleTimeout: 0
   ```

 - Import the LDIF (change localhost to an IPA server if needed).
-A prompt for
+A prompt for the
   Directory Manager password will be presented:

   ```sh